LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-28-rejection-sampling.md

 [^1]: Here I also imply that they have the same, or $$Y$$ has a larger, [support](https://en.wikipedia.org/wiki/Support_(mathematics)) as well.

-For example with the ARGUS distribution sampling shown below, you can see that there is a huge number of wasted samples.
-But you could imagine repeating the process by enveloping the distribution with a gaussian, sampling that, and then doing the same accept-reject algorithm as we did with the uniform distribution.
+For example, with the ARGUS distribution sampling shown below, you can see that there is a huge number of wasted samples.
+But you could imagine repeating the process by enveloping the distribution with a Gaussian, sampling that, and then doing the same accept-reject algorithm as we did with the uniform distribution.

 <div style="text-align: center;">
 <img